 (0.10 * X) + (0.20 * X^16) + (0.20 * X^64)

 For example if the utilization is 50%, then the interest is:

 (0.10 * 50%) + (0.20 * 50%^16) + (0.20 * 50%^64) = 5.00% APR

 Therefore, the borrow interest rate scales non-linearly from 0% to 50% APR.

 Mathematically, the interest rate for lenders must be less-than-or-equal-to the interest rate for borrowers; interest payments cannot accrue from thin-air.
 5% percent of all interest accrued on the platform goes towards an insurance fund that helps to insure the protocol in times of extreme volatility.
 In addition, since the interest rate from borrowers is prorated across all funds lent, if the borrow interest rate is B, then the lender interest is calculated as:

 Interest Rate for Traders

 Since all collateral in dYdX earns interest continuously, it is possible that your collateral is earning more interest than your borrow is paying.
-This will show up as a negative interest rate paid when opening a new isolated margin-position.
+This will show up as a negative interest rate paid when using the Margin tab on the trade page.